lowRISC/opentitan/hw/ip/otbn/README.md

 - OTBN transitions into the busy state, and reflects this by setting {{#regref otbn.STATUS }} to `BUSY_EXECUTE`.
 - The internal randomness source, which provides random numbers to the `URND` CSR and WSR, is re-seeded from the EDN.
 - The instruction at address zero is fetched and executed.
-- From this point on, all subsequent instructions are executed according to their semantics until either an {{< otbnInsnRef "ECALL" >}} instruction is executed, or an error is detected.
+- From this point on, all subsequent instructions are executed according to their semantics until either an {{#otbn-insn-ref ECALL}} instruction is executed, or an error is detected.
 - A [secure wipe of internal state](#design-details-secure-wipe-internal) is performed.
 - The {{#regref otbn.ERR_BITS }} register is set to indicate either a successful execution (value `0`), or to indicate the error that was observed (a non-zero value).
 - OTBN transitions into the [idle state](#design-details-operational-states) (in case of a successful execution, or a recoverable error) or the locked state (in case of a fatal error).